Yi people: Script

 The Yi script was originally logosyllabic like Chinese and dates to at least the 13th century, but seems to be completely independent of any other known script.
 Until the early 20th century, usage of this script was primarily the domain of bimo priests for transmitting ritual texts from generation to generation.
 It was not until the mid-twentieth century that elite families in Liangshan began to use the script for non-religious purposes, such as letter writing.

 There were perhaps 10,000 characters, many of which were regional, since the script had never been standardized across the Yi peoples.
 A number of works of history, literature and medicine, as well as genealogies of the ruling families, written in the Old Yi script are still in use and there are Old Yi stone tablets and steles in the area.

 An attempt to romanize the script was made in the 1950s but it failed to gain traction.
 In the 1970s and 1980s, the traditional script was standardized into a syllabary.
 Syllabic Yi is widely used in books, newspapers, street signs, and education, although with increasing influence from Chinese.

-Name

-The Yi use a son-father patronymic naming system.
-The last character of the father's name transfers to become the first character of the son's name.
-The last character of the son's name is then used as the first character of the grandson's name.
-A complete Yi name is composed of the clan name, the branch clan name, the father's name, and the person's own name (ex.
-Aho Bbujji Jjiha Lomusse).
-Aho is the name of a tribe, Bbuji is the name of a clan, Jjiha is the father's name, and Lomusse is a personal name.
-The name therefore means Lomusse the son of Jjiha of the Bbujji clan of the Aho tribe.
-Within the clan he would just be called Lomusse and within the tribe he would be called Jjiha Lomusse.

-This system can also be seen in the names of Nanzhao's rulers: